grz0zrg/wui/README.md

 >On iPad, the detach feature will work but Safari will open the dialog as a new tab.
 >
 >
-> The detach feature keep track of events by overriding `addEventListener`, in order to work correctly the WUI_Dialog/WUI library should be loaded before you or other libs add events.
+>The detach feature keep track of events by overriding `addEventListener`, it will only keep track of  events that are added on an element inside the dialog which mean that the calls to `addEventListener` must be made after the element is attached to a node inside the dialog, in order to work correctly the WUI_Dialog/WUI library should be loaded before you or other libs add events.
 >
 >
 >When a dialog is detached, it will add back event listeners added with `addEventListener` only (and also inline events), if you attach events to elements in the dialog content using `elem.onclick` etc, the event will not be added back, also since the dialog content will be in another window/document, events attached to the initial window or document and acting on the dialog content will not work, because the dialog is now in another window, you will have to take care of attaching to/using `element.ownerDocument` or `element.parentWindow` instead of `document` or `window`.